Current State

 Why it matters

-It shows the advisory side of the work: translating AI-native GTM into something startup teams can practice, repeat, and operationalize.
+It shows the advisory side of the work: translating AI GTM into something startup teams can practice, repeat, and use.

 Positioning Lens

-The Plug and Play work matters because it converts mentorship into repeatable workshop IP, startup playbooks, and a GTM Operating System lane.
+The Plug and Play work matters because it converts mentorship into repeatable workshop IP, startup playbooks, and usable GTM routines.

 Signature workshop decisions